 Students who wish to go home for lunch must have a lunch pass issued by the school, upon receipt of parental permission.

 Application forms will be available at the start of the year and at any future time upon request from the parent.
 These are obtainable from the office.
 The lunch pass allows students to go home for lunch, not anywhere else.
 A temporary lunch pass may be issued by a DP on written request from caregivers/parents.

-Years 12 and 13 students are accorded the privilege of leaving the school grounds at lunchtime without requiring a lunch pass.
+Years 13 students are accorded the privilege of leaving the school grounds at lunchtime without requiring a lunch pass.
 This privilege is conditional upon students upholding our school values whilst in public, and not using a vehicle at lunchtime without prior permission.

 These may be given by staff for meritorious work, helpfulness, etc. Every 10 Merits gains the student a Citizenship point.

 Using the ‘Learning Curve’ logbook, mentoring will happen in form time with their form teacher, students establish goals based upon personal, academic, sporting/cultural considerations, and where they work together to develop strategies for success.

 The Junior School has music as a compulsory subject, while a wide range of instrumental music tuition is available from itinerant music teachers who come to the school every Wednesday.
 Music groups vary and include orchestra, stomp, a’capella, choir, bands, etc and may be asked to perform at public functions including prize giving.
 Friday assemblies are a full school sing-a-long.

 NEWSLETTER - See ‘Genesis Newspaper’

 Open week is held once a year, usually about Week 6.
 All parents and caregivers are invited to join in any (or all) classes of your child at this time.
 You do not need to make an appointment, but please sign in at the office.

 OUTDOOR EDUCATION - See Prospectus or click here